-Loggerheads are considered an endangered species and are protected by the International Union for the Conservation of Nature.
-To help the survival of these creatures, Cape Verde runs extensive turtle conservation hatchery projects.
-In Boa Vista, guided tours to observe the deposition of eggs by the turtles are held nightly from June until mid-October with August being the peak spawning season.
+Loggerhead Sea Turtles are considered an endangered species and are protected by the International Union for the Conservation of Nature.
+To help ensure their survival, Cape Verde has established extensive turtle conservation hatchery projects.
+Visitors to Boa Vista can also participate in guided tours to observe the turtles laying their eggs.
+These tours take place nightly from June to mid-October, with the peak spawning season occurring in August.

-Loggerhead turtles are oceanic turtles that can be found around the world: Atlantic, Pacific, and Indian Oceans, as well as the Mediterranean Sea.
-The average Loggerhead measures around 90 cm long when fully grown, although larger specimens of up to 280 cm have been discovered.
-The adult turtle weighs approximately 135 kg, with the largest specimens weighing in at more than 450 kg.
-They spend most of their life in saltwater and estuarine habitats, with females briefly coming ashore to lay eggs on or near the beach they were hatched.
-They reach sexual maturity within 17–33 years and have a lifespan of 47–67 years.
-They have a low reproductive rate; females lay an average of four egg clutches and then become quiescent, producing no eggs for two to three years.
+Loggerhead turtles are oceanic turtles that can be found in the Atlantic, Pacific, and Indian Oceans, as well as the Mediterranean Sea.
+When fully grown, the average Loggerhead measures around 90 cm long, but larger specimens of up to 280 cm have been discovered.
+Adult turtles weigh approximately 135 kg, with the largest specimens weighing more than 450 kg.
+They spend most of their life in saltwater and estuarine habitats, and females briefly come ashore to lay eggs on or near the beach where they hatched.
+They reach sexual maturity within 17–33 years and can live for 47–67 years.
+However, they have a low reproductive rate; females lay an average of four egg clutches and then become quiescent, producing no eggs for two to three years.

-The prolonged time required for Loggerhead turtles to reach sexual maturity and the high mortality rates of eggs and young turtles from natural phenomena as well as human activities make the problems of population reduction complex.
-The conservation of the turtles not only contributes to the survival of the spices, but also helps in educating the inhabitants of the archipelago about the importance of helping these sea creatures.
+The prolonged time it takes for Loggerhead turtles to reach sexual maturity, combined with the high mortality rates of eggs and young turtles due to natural phenomena as well as human activities, create complex challenges for population conservation.
+The protection of the turtles not only contributes to the survival of the spices but also helps educate the inhabitants of the archipelago about the importance of preserving these sea creatures.
 In the past, turtles were hunted and sold for their bones and meat.
-Unfortunately, a dish from turtle eggs is still consumed illegally in some areas of the archipelago.
-Schoolchildren are regularly drawn into the conservation work, especially, in the time of hatching.
-It is unlikely that anyone, seeing the cute little turtles wobbling in the sand while trying to reach the sea, will ever again hunt them or eat their eggs.
+Unfortunately, turtle eggs are still illegally consumed in some areas of the archipelago.
+Schoolchildren are regularly involved in conservation efforts, especially during the hatching period.
+Seeing the cute little turtles wobbling in the sand while trying to reach the sea is likely to discourage anyone from hunting them or eating their eggs.

 Know Before You Go

-You have to be prepared to move quickly in the pitch black on the beach.
+When visiting a hatching site, visitors should be prepared to move quickly in the pitch black on a sandy beach.